-In addition, outside the scope of the Directive, writers of technical specifications must take into account legislation which affects material to be used for construction products, and which are regulated for reasons not related to the incorporation into the works of the construction products.
+In addition, outside the scope of the Directive, writers of technical specifications must take into account legislation which affects materials to be used for construction products and which are regulated for reasons not related to the incorporation of the construction products into the works.

-In order to permit technical specification writers to take into account the necessary legislation, a working document was elaborated by the Commission services (doc.
-CONSTRUCT 95/148 Rev.1 of January 4, 1996).
-This document has been updated and replaced by CONSTRUCT 99/348 (three parts).
-Furthermore, guidance paper H has been elaborated by the Commission, with the title "A harmonised approach relating to dangerous substances under the construction products directive".
-The guidance paper makes a link to a database, which is based on the two CONSTRUCT documents mentioned above, that contains information about Community and national provisions on dangerous substances (to be found at the Construction web site "CREATE" on EUROPA, accessed through http://europa.eu.int).
-Specification writers should use this database as a guide but must also take account of any other relevant legislation or dangerous substances, which the database does not yet include.
+Guidance paper H has been elaborated by the Commission, with the title "A harmonised approach relating to dangerous substances under the construction products directive".
+The guidance paper makes a link to a database, that contains information about Community and national provisions on dangerous substances (to be found at the Construction web site "CREATE" on EUROPA, accessed through http://europa.eu.int/comm/enterprise/construction/internal/hygiene.htm).
+Specification writers should use this database as a guide but must also take account of any other relevant legislation on dangerous substances min the Member States, which the database does not yet include.